When we talk about Google Analytics, most people have one of three reactions, which one are you?

 - You get excited about the possibilities when you think of this powerful tool, with all the incredible insights it can give you into how your website is performing and how visitors behave on your site.

 If you answered 1 or 2—don’t freak out because many of the people we start helping have not been clearly shown, or explained to, why this is one tool you never—EVER—want to ignore.
-If you are looking for a more in-depth technical training check out our Google Analytics Course.
+If you are looking for a more in-depth technical training check out our Google Analytics training & courses.

 Let’s start using the treasure map

-Think of Google Analytics like your personal map to buried treasure, except that many Xs mark the spot, and you can start digging in multiple areas to get to your gold.
+Think of Google Analytics as your personal map to buried treasure, except that many Xs mark the spot, and you can start digging in multiple areas to get to your gold.